Fight-Foundation/Whitepaper/ufc-partnership.md

 icon: shield-check
 ---

-# The UFC Partnership
+# The Fight.ID Partnership with UFC

-## Public announcement and endorsement
+## Public announcement and collaboration

-The UFC and Fight.ID have publicly announced a multi-year collaboration aimed at uniting MMA fans with Web3 experiences built around identity, loyalty, and ownership.
-The announcement outlines a roadmap that includes a loyalty layer anchored in Fight.ID, the Prize$Fight bonus program for fighters, and the FightGear premium apparel line aligned with the FIGHT ecosystem.
-It also includes an explicit statement of support from Grant Norris-Jones, Executive Vice President and Head of Global Partnerships at TKO, affirming the UFC's commitment to backing the Fight.ID ecosystem over the coming years.
-This public validation provides clarity to partners, athletes, and fans that Fight is being developed in concert with the UFC's long-term fan engagement strategy.
+The UFC and **Fight.ID** have publicly announced a multi-year collaboration aimed at uniting MMA fans with Web3 experiences built around identity, loyalty, and ownership.
+The announcement outlines a roadmap that includes a loyalty layer anchored in Fight.ID, the Prize$Fight bonus program for fighters, and the FightGear premium apparel line.

+It includes an explicit statement of support from Grant Norris-Jones, Executive Vice President and Head of Global Partnerships at TKO, affirming the UFC's commitment to backing the **Fight.ID ecosystem** over the coming years.
+This public validation provides clarity to partners, athletes, and fans that Fight.ID is being developed in concert with the UFC's long-term fan engagement strategy.

+**Important distinction:** The UFC partnership is with **Fight.ID** (the digital identity and fan engagement platform). **$FIGHT is an ecosystem token for combat sports** built by the Fight Foundation to power utilities across the Fight.ID network.
+The UFC does not endorse $FIGHT or any cryptocurrency.

 ## Scope, placements, and distribution signal